 However, you can make a difference to students’ writing − and their NAPLAN results − if you focus on the high level ‘authorial’ skills:

 The NAPLAN marking rubric awards 5 marks for ‘Ideas’.
 Coming up with great ideas is the key to great writing, and the good news is that you can train students to be more creative.
-Practise brainstorming ideas for different persuasive and narrative topics, students will soon learn that their first ideas are not the most original ideas.
+Practise brainstorming ideas for different persuasive and narrative topics to build their capacity to generate ideas.
+Students will soon learn that their first ideas are not always the most original or their best.

 For a persuasive writing task, you need three strong ideas for the main body paragraphs.
 If you want three great ideas, aim to come up with about TEN ideas for and against the topic before picking a side and selecting the three best ideas.

 For a narrative writing task, you only need one great idea so aim to come up with about TEN ideas and pick the best one.